 The Office for Foreigners decides to which reception centre asylum seekers will be allocated.
 This decision cannot be formally challenged.
 In practice, nuclear families generally stay in the same centre.
 The decisions are made taking into consideration family ties (asylum seekers should be allocated in the same centre as their families), vulnerability (e.g. asylum seekers with special needs can be allocated only to the centres which are adapted to their needs), the continuation of medical treatment (when it cannot be continued in other premises), the safety of the asylum seeker and capacity of the centres.[4]

 Under the law, an asylum seeker staying in one centre can be required to move to another facility if this is justified for organisational reasons.[5]
 Polish authorities interpret this rule as applying mostly to transfers from first-reception centres to an accommodation centre.
 As a result, asylum seekers are expected to move from the first reception centre to the other centres.
 In practice, it can take a few to several days (depending on how long the epidemiological filter procedure lasts and whether the interview is conducted in the first reception centre).
 Afterwards, if they are allocated to one centre they are very rarely moved to another.
 If so, it happens mostly upon the request of an asylum seeker.
-Except for 2020 (due to the pandemic), in the previous years, most of the requests to move to another centre were accepted.
-However, in 2022, out of 124 persons, 78 were allowed to move to another centre, while 44 were denied this possibility.
-According to the Office for Foreigners, the denials resulted from organisational reasons: the need to have free spaces left in the first-reception centres and making all centres equally occupied.[6]
+In 2023, out of 195 persons, 79 were allowed to move to another centre.
+According to the Office for Foreigners, the refusals were justified inter alia by the temporary impossibility to accommodate in the chosen reception centre or the asylum seeker’s withdrawal of the application.[6]

-Moving an asylum seeker to another centre without a request from them is very rare.
-In 2022, 2 asylum seekers were required to move to another centre due to the fact that they had alcohol in the centre (which is prohibited) and disturbed the order therein.[7]
+Moving an asylum seeker to another centre without a direct request from the person involved is very rare.
+In 2023, one asylum seeker was required to move to another centre due to the fact that he had been violating the rules of the stay in the centre where he had been initially hosted.[7]

 [1] Article 77 Law on Protection.